×

 When we asked about emergency services, members in Ecuador wrote:

 "I am one block from a clinic, Clinica Primavera.
 Services there are fine (to see a doctor for a cold or flu).
 Three blocks away is a very good hospital, Los Valles.
 Both are private.
 I have been to the ER in Los Valles a couple of times.
 The cost was around $300 (once for stitches and once for back pain which included a MRI scan).
-The quality of care in both were great," remarked one expat living in Quito.
+The quality of care in both were great," said one expat.

 View More Answers